Lab-Brat/labbrat.net/content/blog/gsoc2023/application.md

 #### Communication
 Definitely the most important part of the application process.
-Find which tools organizations prefers for communication, for Gentoo it's IRC chats (my IRC setup), then add yourself to all the appropriate channels and start talking to everyone!
+Find which tools organizations prefers for communication, for Gentoo it's IRC chats (my IRC setup is described [here](https://labbrat.net/blog/irc_chats/)), then add yourself to all the appropriate channels and start talking to everyone!
 Opensource communities are generally very friendly and welcoming and will be more than happy to answer all your questions.

 #### Contributions
 Some organizations require you to make a contribution one of their projects.
-This is a very fair requirements, because it tests your ability with `git` and the general ability to identify and fix issues.
+This is a very fair requirement, because it tests your ability with `git` and the general ability to identify and fix issues.

 It doesn't have to be a very complex contribution.
-For example, during me application I bumped a version of a package in Gentoo's GURU repository.
-I wrote about it in more detail in here.
+For example, during me application I uploaded some packages to Gentoo's GURU repository, and bumped the version of some existing ones.
+If you don't know what to contribute - just ask the community!

 #### Proposal
 A good proposal is based on feedback.
-Decided on a project as soon as possible and ask the project mentor to review your proposal.
+Decide on a project idea as soon as possible and ask the project mentor to review your proposal.
 It's a standard practice in most of the organizations and they will be happy to do it, but it keep in mind that mentors are usually very busy so